KARNATISAITHARUN/documentation/using-ocular/about/cpg-deep-dive.md

 or method references (type METHOD_REF).
 Each argument has an argument index property (type ARGUMENT_INDEX) to indicate with which parameter it is associated.
-Calls are connected to their arguments through outgoing AST edges, and are associated with their corresponding method-instance (type METHOD_INST) via their METHOD_INST_FULL_NAME property.
+Calls are connected to their arguments through outgoing AST edges, and are associated to the called method via their METHOD_FULL_NAME property.
-Method-instance nodes represent concrete instantiations of method declarations, that is, method declarations along with type parameters.
-Method nodes are connected to type arguments (type TYPE_ARGUMENT) via AST edges, and are associated with their corresponding method via their METHOD_FULL_NAME property.

 ![Call Site](img/call-site.jpg)